 - Sherlock Holmes – A Matter of Time Escape Room.
 April 19th from 6:00 – 7:30 pm in Alexandria, VA (register here).

 - Back to the 80’s Escape Room.
 April 21st from 7:00-8:30 pm in DC (Glover Park) (register here)

 The Freedom of Information Act (FOIA) and Industry Funded Research: The Freedom of Information Act (FOIA) has been increasingly utilized by third parties and the mainstream consumer media to harvest stories (despite accurateness) behind industry-funded food science and nutrition research.
 Almost all food companies and academics in the area of food science have conducted industry-funded research.
 This hot topic webinar will help train both industry professionals and academics on the various components of FOIA, how to set up policies that protect both groups in the instance of a FOIA request, and how to respond to an outside FOIA request.
 Expert academicians and legal counsel will engage webcast attendees in an interactive discussion and Q/A session.

-Institute of Food Technologists: 2016 Food Policy Impact: Keeping abreast of the latest developments in food laws, regulations and policy initiatives is absolutely critical for being compliant and anticipating “that ‘next step.’”
-Presented as a one-day program, IFT’s Food Policy Update is an opportunity to hear from, and network with, officials from the FDA Center for Food Safety and Applied Nutrition (CFSAN) and the USDA Food Safety and Inspection Service (FSIS), along with leading attorneys and industry leaders.
-Topics for discussion will include GMO and natural labeling, Food Safety Modernization Act, the Dietary Guidelines and much more.
-To access some of the presentations given during this event, please click on the corresponding links below.
+Institute of Food Technologists: Food Policy Impact: Keeping abreast of the latest developments in food laws, regulations and policy initiatives is absolutely critical for being compliant and anticipating “that ‘next step.’”
+Conducted yearly, IFT’s Food Policy Update is an opportunity to hear from, and network with, officials from the FDA Center for Food Safety and Applied Nutrition (CFSAN) and the USDA Food Safety and Inspection Service (FSIS), along with leading attorneys and industry leaders.
+To access some of the presentations given during this event, visit the Food Policy Impact page.